xobs/libesphttpd/README.md

 ToDo: document this

+# Linux support

+Lwip provides a POSIX interface that matches that of a Linux system.
+FreeRTOS primitives are also similiar to those provided under POSIX.

+Running	on a Linux system enables testing under a range of different conditions including different native pointer sizes (64bit vs.	32bit),	as well	as with	different compilers.
+These differences can help reveal portability issues.

+Linux tools such as valgrind can be used to check for memory leaks that would be much more difficult to detect on an	embedded platform.
+Valgrind and	other tools also provide ways of looking at application performance that go beyond what	is typically available in an embedded environment.

 # Licensing

 libesphttpd is licensed under the MPLv2.
 It was originally licensed under a 'Beer-ware' license by Jeroen Domburg